Ted Galdi: Bestselling Author

 Website visits from these sources, among others, would be considered organic traffic:

 • Facebook posts.
-A post, with a link to an external site, on a brand's Facebook page.
+A post, with a link to an external site, on an author's Facebook page.

 • Google search results.
 A website's article featured in Google's organic search results for a relevant keyword.